Cristian181199/portfolio-cristianqg/README.md

 ## 🔄 CI/CD with GitHub Actions

-The repository includes a GitHub Actions workflow that automatically builds and pushes Docker images to Docker Hub on every push to the `main` branch.
+The repository includes a GitHub Actions workflow that automatically builds and pushes Docker images to GitHub Container Registry (ghcr.io) on every push to the `main` branch.

 ### Setup

-1. **Create a Docker Hub account** and repository named `portfolio-cristianqg`
-2. **Add secrets to your GitHub repository**:
-   - Go to Settings → Secrets and variables → Actions
-   - Add `DOCKERHUB_USERNAME` (your Docker Hub username)
-   - Add `DOCKERHUB_TOKEN` (create a token in Docker Hub → Account Settings → Security)
+**No additional configuration needed!** The workflow uses `GITHUB_TOKEN` which is automatically provided by GitHub Actions.

-3. **Push to main branch**:
+1. **Push to main branch**:
    ```bash
    git push origin main
    ```

-   The workflow will automatically build and push your image to `username/portfolio-cristianqg:latest`.
+2. **Monitor the build**:
+   - Go to the Actions tab in your repository
+   - Watch the "Build and Push Docker Image" workflow

+3. **View your image**:
+   - Go to your repository page
+   - Click on "Packages" in the right sidebar
+   - Your image will be at `ghcr.io/cristian181199/portfolio-cristianqg:latest`

 ## 📱 Deploying to Dokploy

 ### Prerequisites

 - Dokploy instance running
-- Docker Hub repository with your image
+- GitHub Container Registry image (built automatically by GitHub Actions)

 ### Deployment Steps

 1. **Create a new application in Dokploy**:
    - Source Type: **Docker**
-   - Docker Image: `your-username/portfolio-cristianqg:latest`
+   - Docker Image: `ghcr.io/cristian181199/portfolio-cristianqg:latest`
+   - Registry: Select "GitHub Container Registry" or leave default

 2. **Add environment variables**:
    - `RESEND_API_KEY`